Catch and Release Fishing

 “What’s the point of Catch and Release Fishing, you spend all that time and money only to throw your catch back”?
 My answer is simple, I love catching them and seeing others catch them!
 The exhilaration and heart pounding excitement of seeing a big Redfish take a top water plug or fly is what gets me out of bed at 4 am.
 Like most of my clients, I don’t fish for food.

-Simply put, I fish for fun and relaxation.
+Simply put, I fish for adventure, solitude and relaxation.
 The catching part is just a small percentage of the experience for me.
 Now don’t get me wrong, I enjoy catching and eating fresh fish but if I decide to keep fish for dinner it’s almost always flounder.
 Flounder numbers seem to be doing well especially with the new regulations in July of 2017 .
 Two keeper flounder will yield 8 filet which is more than enough for my small family of three.

 “Game fish are too valuable to be caught only once.”

 - South Carolina DNR’s last study showed RED DRUM NUMBERS ARE DOWN .
 Red Drum, also known as Redfish, are the most sought after inshore species from North Carolina to Florida.
 These fish receive a tremendous amount of angling pressure.
 Redfish are known for their aggressive bites and shallow water behavior like tailing .
 With studies showing Redfish numbers down either from bad spawning years or simply fishing pressure, I feel it is my duty as a guide and angler to release ALL the Red Drum caught on my boat.